Connecting to Azure IoT Hub

 Note

-If the Azure IoT server certificate is not trusted by the operating system then either install the certificate or test the connection by checking “Accept any server certificate” in the MQTT client configuration.
+If the Azure IoT server certificate is not trusted then add the certificate’s Certficiate Authority (if it has one) to the configured certificate authorities for the MQTT connector.
+If the certificate does not have a certificate authority or to test the connection, you can also check “Accept any server certificate” in the MQTT client configuration.

 Limitations